 Top of page

-Applications for the State Water Facilities Plan must be postmarked or received at the Department of Environment and Natural Resources on or before the first day of October.
+Projects requesting placement onto the State Water Facilities Plan must complete the State Water Plan application and applications must be postmarked or received at the Department of Environment and Natural Resources on or before the first day of October.
 If a project is located within the boundaries of a water development district, a copy of the application must be submitted to the water development district.
 The board will make decisions regarding all applications during its November meeting.

 Realizing that projects may develop during the year, the board will consider applications for amendment onto the State Water Facilities Plan on a quarterly basis.
 Applications for amendment onto the plan must be postmarked or received by the department on or before the first day of February, May, and August.
 A copy of the application must be submitted to the appropriate water development district.